ImperialCollegeLondon/Design-Engineering-Masters-Project/Procedures/README.md

-# Procedures, regulations and other relevant matters
+# Procedures, regulations, and other relevant matters
 Here you'll be able to find relevant information about procedures, regulations and other matters related with the Master's Project.

 ## Supervision